mkg20001/uplex/SPEC.md

 ## ID = Unique ID number (int64)

-If one side issues a creation request (0x01) and the delta between the current id seed and the request id is less than 100,000 than the id seed is regenerated.
+If one side issues a creation request (0x01) and the delta between the current id seed and the request id is less than 100.000, then the id seed is regenerated.

 ## State =
  ID  | Description